Ministry of Culture’s (GoI) portal on “Anglo-Kuki War 1917-19 at Longpi Village, Ukhrul District,” a Serious Historical Fabrication

 This reference has sparked concerns among the Naga community in Manipur, particularly the Northern Tangkhul Nagas in Ukhrul District, who question how such an apparent historical fabrication has been published, possibly for motives known only to those behind it.

-According to the website, attributed to the Indian Culture Portal (Ministry of Culture, GoI), “The Anglo-Kuki War at Longpi, which took place from March 1917 to May 1919, was a rebellion by the Kuki people against British colonial rule in the Ukhrul district of Manipur.”
+According to the government website, attributed to the Indian Culture Portal (Ministry of Culture, GoI), “The Anglo-Kuki War at Longpi, which took place from March 1917 to May 1919, was a rebellion by the Kuki people against British colonial rule in the Ukhrul district of Manipur.”

 The website further claims that factors such as forced recruitment for the First World War, oppressive taxation, and British control over village chiefs led to a Kuki uprising across the hill areas.
 The text describes various tactics supposedly employed by the Kukis, including guerrilla strategies and attacks on British outposts.
 “The major causes of the war included, resentment towards the forced recruitment of labor for the First World War, oppressive taxation and local officials, British domination over their village chiefs, the continuation of the oppressive Pothang system.
 This gave rise to the uprising throughout the major Kuki-inhabited hill areas.
 The protest began with the Kukis’ refusal to participate in the war, and the British responded by plundering the Kuki village of Mompi, which provoked a violent reaction from the Kukis.
 They used a variety of weapons, including firearms, bows and arrows, leather cannons, and poisonous arrows, and employed guerrilla tactics, making it difficult for the British to counter their attacks.
 They also used various means of communication, including meat, gunpowder, bullets, swords, and acoustic signals like whistles, to coordinate their activities.
 They attacked police stations and sabotaged telegraph lines and other British establishments,” the government portal writes.